 It’s also important to remember that success of the efficient copy directly depends on such design solutions as the choice of types and fonts, background, placement of the copy.
 All the mentioned aspects greatly affect the level of readability, so when they are done inappropriately the copy even being highly meaningful will lose the chance to get all its potential applied.

 So, let’s see what is the short bottom line here.
 Copy, which contains useful data but is poorly presented, will not work.
 Copy, which is visually presented in amazing way but shows the lack in meaning and purpose, will not work.
 Keep the balance to make everything go round properly.
 Make meaning and appearance support each other and both aspects will get more powerful in terms of usability.

-Stages when copywriting is involved in design process
+Stages when copywriting is involved in the design process

 – creating copy presenting user personas and use cases: done by a professional writer on the basis of information obtained from user research, these types of texts can be more efficient, concentrated and concise, which is vital especially in terms of teamwork;

-– creating the copy for sets of catalogue or menu positions;
+– creating the copy for sets of catalog or menu positions;

 – creating engaging copy for landing pages;

 The list is not a sort of cure-all here – it’s just a recommendation on the points to consider.
 On the basis of our studio experience, we can say that, in particular, it is useful for design teams which are keen to optimize and improve production so that all the professionals involved in design process could get deep into the work they do best of all and not get distracted with the tasks that are not directly in their skills scope.
 This sort of strategy usually brings the high level of performance.
 As for freelancers in UI/UX design, working alone, our thoughts can be helpful to consider this sort of aspect and perhaps master some new skills in supporting visual solutions with an effective copy.